East Prussia: Napoleonic Wars

-After the disastrous defeat of the Royal Prussian Army at the Battle of Jena-Auerstedt in 1806, Napoleon occupied Berlin and had the officials of the Prussian General Directorate swear an oath of allegiance to him, while King Frederick William III and his consort Louise fled via Königsberg and the Curonian Spit to Memel.
-The French Grande Armée troops immediately took up pursuit but were delayed in the Battle of Eylau on 9 February 1807 by an East Prussian contingent under General Anton Wilhelm von L'Estocq.
-Napoleon had to stay at the Finckenstein Palace, but in May, after a siege of 75 days, his troops led by Marshal François Joseph Lefebvre were able to capture the city of Danzig, which had been tenaciously defended by General Count Friedrich Adolf von Kalkreuth.
-On 14 June, Napoleon ended the War of the Fourth Coalition with his victory at the Battle of Friedland.
-Frederick William and Queen Louise met with Napoleon for peace negotiations, and on 9 July the Prussian king signed the Treaty of Tilsit.
+After the disastrous defeat of the Royal Prussian Army at the Battle of Jena–Auerstedt in 1806, Napoleon occupied Berlin and had the officials of the Prussian General Directorate swear an oath of allegiance to him.
+King Frederick William III and Queen Louise fled to Memel ahead of Napoleon.
+The French Grande Armée immediately took up pursuit but were delayed in the Battle of Eylau on 9 February 1807 by an East Prussian contingent under General Anton Wilhelm von L'Estocq.
+In May, after a siege of 78 days, Napoleon's troops led by Marshal François Joseph Lefebvre were able to capture the city of Danzig, which had been tenaciously defended by General Count Friedrich Adolf von Kalkreuth.
+On 14 June, Napoleon ended the War of the Fourth Coalition with his victory over Russia at the Battle of Friedland.
+Frederick William and Queen Louise met with Napoleon for peace negotiations, and on 9 July the Prussian king signed the Treaty of Tilsit, under which Prussia lost almost half of its territory.

-The succeeding Prussian reforms instigated by Heinrich Friedrich Karl vom und zum Stein and Karl August von Hardenberg included the implementation of an Oberlandesgericht appellation court at Königsberg, a municipal corporation, economic freedom as well as emancipation of the serfs and Jews.
-In the course of the Prussian restoration by the 1815 Congress of Vienna, the East Prussian territories were re-arranged in the Regierungsbezirke of Gumbinnen and Königsberg.
-From 1905, the southern districts of East Prussia formed the separate Regierungsbezirk of Allenstein.
-East and West Prussia were first united in personal union in 1824 and then merged in a real union in 1829 to form the Province of Prussia.
-The united province was again split into separate East and West Prussian provinces in 1878.
+The succeeding Prussian reforms instigated by Heinrich Friedrich Karl vom und zum Stein and Karl August von Hardenberg included the implementation of an appellate court at Königsberg and emancipation of the serfs and Jews throughout Prussia.

+Shortly after the conclusion of the Congress of Vienna (1814–1815), which restored and expanded the Kingdom of Prussia, East Prussia was divided into the new or renamed administrative districts (Regierungsbezirke) Gumbinnen and Königsberg.
+In 1905, the southern districts of East Prussia became the separate Regierungsbezirk of Allenstein.
+East and West Prussia were united in personal union under Oberpräsident Theodor von Schön in 1824 and then merged in a real union in 1829 to form the Province of Prussia.
+The united province was split back into separate East and West Prussian provinces in 1878.